renovatebot/renovate/docs/usage/configuration-options.md

 ## forkProcessing

 By default, Renovate skips any forked repositories when in `autodiscover` mode.
-It even skips a forked repository that has a Renovate configuration file, because Renovate doesn't know if that file was added by the forked repository.
+It even skips a forked repository that has a Renovate configuration file, because Renovate does not know if that file was added by the forked repository.

 **Process a fork in `autodiscover` mode`**